Cough and cold are common in children. These are the immune system’s response to fighting germs and infections.

 - Another way to ease nasal congestion is to rinse the nostrils using saline water.
 This method is suitable for older kids and adults.
 Tilt the child’s head to a side and use a Neti pot to pour warm saline water in one nostril and let it come out from another.
 Make sure that the kid breathes with his mouth during this process.

-- You can also apply the vapor rub on the back, neck, and the nose.
+- You may also apply the vapor rub on the back, neck, and nose.

-- Do not put the balm inside the nostril and around the eyes.
+- Do not put the balm inside the nostrils and around the eyes.

-The child may have a slight, negligible burning sensation sometimes, but he will eventually feel better.
+The child may have a slight burning sensation sometimes, but they will eventually feel better.

 10. Suck on popsicle